 - 1. Making attendance at all meetings a high priority. - 2.
 Being prepared to discuss the issues and business on the agenda, and having read all background material relevant to the topics at hand. - 3.
-Cooperating with and respecting the opinions of fellow Board or SC members, and leaving personal prejudices out of all Board or SC discussions, as well as supporting actions of the Board or SC even when the Board or SC member personally did not support the action taken. - 4.
-Putting the interests of the organization above personal interests. - 5.
-Representing the organization in a positive and supportive manner at all times and in all places. - 6.
-Refraining from publicly representing the Project, deferring instead to the Non-GMO Project's appointed spokesperson(s). - 7.
-Refraining from activities that pose a reputational risk to the Non-GMO Project (fraudulent claims, activities that could be construed as misleading or in contravention to the Non-GMO Project mission, etc.) - 8.
-Showing respect and courteous conduct in all meetings.
+Actively engaging in discussions. - 4.
+Cooperating with and respecting the opinions of fellow Board or SC members, and leaving personal prejudices out of all Board or SC discussions, as well as supporting actions of the Board or SC even when the Board or SC member personally did not support the action taken.

-9. Refraining from intruding on administrative issues that are the responsibility of management, except to monitor the results and ensure that procedures are consistent with policy.
+- 5. Putting the interests of the organization above personal interests. - 6.
+Representing the organization in a positive and supportive manner at all times and in all places. - 7.
+Refraining from publicly representing the Project, deferring instead to the Non-GMO Project's appointed spokesperson(s). - 8.
+Refraining from activities that pose a reputational risk to the Non-GMO Project (fraudulent claims, activities that could be construed as misleading or in contravention to the Non-GMO Project mission, etc.) - 9.
+Showing respect and courteous conduct in all meetings. - 10.
+Refraining from intruding on administrative issues that are the responsibility of management, except to monitor the results and ensure that procedures are consistent with policy.

-APPENDIX B: NGP ORG CHART
+Appendix B: NGP Org Chart